Introduction To Paganism

 Three General Characteristics of Pagans:

-1) Their religious and spiritual practices revolve around the earth, the natural world, and/or the manifest physical universe
+1) Religious and spiritual practices revolve around the earth, the natural world, and/or the manifest physical universe

-2) They believe in spiritual beings: goddesses, gods, and ancestral spirits as well as natural spirits such as animals, fairies, and elves.
+2) Spiritual beings: goddesses, gods, and ancestral spirits as well as natural spirits such as animals.
+Many recognize fairies, elves, dwarves, sprites, and gnomes who are collective called the Fae.
+Read my blog Working With The Fae to learn more.

-3) Pagans follow an agricultural or lunar calendar that follows natural earth cycles.
+3) Pagans follow an agricultural, seasonal, or lunar calendar that follows natural earth cycles (versus the contemporary Gregorian Calendar).
 In addition, they follow the life cycle of birth, growth, death.

 Why Be A Pagan?